 Mostly, though, it is to protect the riders against their own mounts, should the beasts ever slip out of control.
 For the Mantis is not simply the Order's heraldry, it is what they ride into battle.

-Giant Mantises are natural creatures, native to the TBD region.
+Giant Mantises are natural creatures, native to the northern reaches of the Shielding Mountains.
 The Order of the Mantis captures them young and bonds them with adept candidates, who must master the magic necessary to control them before the creatures become so large that they can devour their captors.

 Those who survive the Order's training develop a cocky swagger, and are treated by the people of TBD as superstars.
 Though even with the Order's magic, death in the belly of a giant Mantis is only a matter of time, giving the Knights of the Order a live-for-today energy that only heightens their mystique.
 Despite the dangers, the Order of the Mantis has never suffered from low recruitment.